Concurrency best practices

 Your current version and the currently published version match. - You are behind the published version

 The currently published version includes changes that are not in your current version.
 To view those changes, click View latest published changes.
+For more about these status messages and how to use them, see About Server-Side Saving and Publishing.

 - You are ahead of the published version